- What is British Citizenship by Marriage?

-This refers to the naturalisation of people from overseas who are married to or in a civil partnership with a British national.
+British citizenship through marriage refers to the naturalisation of foreign nationals from overseas who are married to or in a civil partnership with a British national, and therefore go through the process of becoming a British citizen themselves.

 Obtaining citizenship via this route is the last step you need to clear before you can settle with your partner in the UK permanently.
 Once you become naturalised, as a British citizen you are free to live, work or study in the UK without being subject to immigration controls.